Best AR-15 Weapon Lights 2026: Top 8 Ranked (SureFire, Modlite, Streamlight) header image

 Warning: Streamlight Tape Switches Are Fragile

 The Streamlight ProTac HL-X is an excellent budget light, but the included tape switch is its Achilles heel.
 Reports of the rotary connector loosening under recoil, contact issues, and outright failures are common.
 Solution: Use the HL-X with its regular tail cap, OR buy an Arisaka adapter that lets you use SureFire scout switches instead.
 The SureFire SR07 switch is bombproof.
 Modlite and SureFire tape switches are also excellent.
+Proper mounting location also matters, see our handguard guide for M-LOK and Picatinny options.

 Cloud Defensive Proprietary Warning: Cloud uses proprietary connectors that aren't compatible with SureFire or Modlite switches.
 This locks you into their ecosystem.
 If CD customer support continues having issues, you can't swap to a different switch brand.